retentioneering/retentioneering-tools/docs/_build/html/_sources/clustering.rst.txt

 Compare clusters
 ================

 Function rete.cluster_event_dist() helps to quickly understand at a high level behavior pattern within a given cluster by comparing the distribution of top_n events within selected cluster vs all dataset or with another cluster.
-Let's see an example.
-Suppose we would like to explore cluster 2, which has low conversion rate to 'payment_done' event.
+Let’s see an example.
+Suppose we would like to explore cluster 2, which has a low conversion rate to ‘payment_done’ event.

 .. code:: ipython3